2023 Best Value Allied Health Services Undergraduate Certificate Schools

 Northshore Technical College-Sullivan Main Campus undergraduate students pay an average of $4,203 in tuition and fees each year.

-Lakeshore Technical College came in at #24 in this year’s edition of the Best Value Allied Health Services Undergraduate Certificate Schools ranking.
-Located in the rural area of Cleveland, LTC is a public school with a small student population.
+Lakeshore Technical College landed the #24 spot in the 2023 rankings for the best value undergraduate certificate allied health & medical assisting services programs.
+Located in the rural area of Cleveland, LTC is a public college with a small student population.

-LTC undergraduate students pay an average of $6,326 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at LTC are $6,326 a year.
 On average, medical assisting graduates from LTC take out $8,927 in student loans while working on their Undergraduate Certificate.

-Western Iowa Tech Community College did quite well in this year’s ranking of the best places for allied health & medical assisting services students to get a undergraduate certificate.
-It came in at #25 on the list.
-Western Iowa Tech Community College is a medium-sized public school located in the city of Sioux City.
+With a ranking of #25, Western Iowa Tech Community College did quite well on this year’s best value schools for allied health & medical assisting services students working on their undergraduate certificate.
+Western Iowa Tech Community College is a moderately-sized public school located in the city of Sioux City.

-Western Iowa Tech Community College undergraduate students pay an average of $4,946 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at Western Iowa Tech Community College are $4,946 a year.
 After completing their Undergraduate Certificate, medical assisting graduates from Western Iowa Tech Community College carry an average student debtload of $12,523.

 Additional Award Winners